kabirt7/csv-parser-cli/README.md

 ## Log
 ## 7/11/24
 Initialised git repository and planned out structure of the Java project:
-- Person Class to contain information for each entry
+- Record Class to contain information for each entry
 - Comparator class that uses the Comparator Interface for sorting
 - CSV Parser class that uses the Buffered Reader import to analyse the CSV file
 - A resources folder where the CSV file in contained